 that by wisdom has gained power and uses both in

-and unknown law which adjusts wisely, intelligently, and
+is that unseen and unknown law which adjusts wisely, intelligently,

 to its producer."

 "Karma is not fate, for man acts with free will,

 creating his own destiny.
 The Vedas tell us, if we sow goodness, we will

 reap goodness; if we sow evil, we will reap evil.
 Karma refers